cdrage/blog/_notes/motorcycles.md

 - Always use an even throttle (slight acceleration)
 - Always lean forward as you run up the up-ramp

-# Ken Hell's Podcast:

-# 16 How to Find Your Limits:
-- For brakes:

 # Painting

 Instructions: